bytemonster/TD/README.md

 - Large mapping structures become visually hard to manage in a node-based editor.
 - Only one example movement clip is included.

-## Workshop material

-TODO — the graduated manual and routing/puppeteering assignments used in the evaluation study are not included in this repository.
-Add them here or link out.

 ## Licence

-TODO — no licence file is present.
-Without one, default copyright applies and others cannot legally reuse the code.

-## Citation

-TODO — BibTeX entry.